An indispensable classification of monomial curves in $\mathbb{A}^4(\mathbbmss{k}) $: Classification of monomial curves in

-In higher embedding dimensions, the above result fails.
+If the cardinality of $\mathcal{A}$ is greater than $4$, the analogous of Corollary \ref{Cor3.13} is not true in general.
 In \cite{Rosales} it is shown that the semigroup generated by $\mathcal{A} = \{15, 16, 81, 82, 83, 84\}$ is symmetric.
 Since the monomials $x_1^{11}, x_3 x_6$ and $x_4 x_5$ have the same $\mathcal{A}-$degree, we conclude, by Theorem \ref{Th OjVi1}, that the ideal $I_\mathcal{A}$ does not have a unique minimal system of binomial generators.